71c/freshpondsim/README.md

   * The class `InOutTheory` contains code that analytically computes formulas for properties of a M_t/G/∞ queue, and also code that can generate a random realization
   * The class `InOutSimulation` is used to represent a simulation, or random realization, of a M_t/G/∞ queue.
 It is similar to `FreshPondSim`, but it is for a general M_t/G/∞ queue, not specifically a reservoir.
 * `get_times_3_improved.py`: tests out a lot of theory for estimating the average time that someone spends in the queue given just the entrance times and exit times
 * `variance_tests.py`: tests out a bunch of very complicated statistical theory for the variance of different things, which was to be used for estimating average staying time given entrances and exits (above).
 Some of the results are correct, some are not.
-I can't even understand this code just looking at it; I would need to look back at my math notes.
 * `function_interpolator.py`: This file contains three classes each of which interpolates a given 1D function as needed, in different ways.
 Objects of all three classes can be called as if they were functions.